keidsiri/capstoneProject-planing/README.md

 * 10.30 : Watch youTube tutorial for for Authentication and Authorization for React and how to build with an app.
 * 1.30 : practicing React with Firebase/Firestore , authentication and authorization. https://github.com/keidsiri/react-memory-authentication-authorization
 * 3.30 : Trying to find fix some errors.
+* 4.30 : Still need to fix the bug.